Slakkis10/Number-Guessing/README.md

 # Number-Guessing
-This script is the Number Guesser.
-The user will guess a random number between, and including, 1 and 100 until they guess the correct number
+This repository is a beginner-level project.
+The purpose is to create a script for a Number Guesser.
+The user will guess a random number between, and including, the user-specified range until they guess the correct number